oisinmulvihill/evasion-director/README.rst

 manages controllers in a similar fashion to init.d on linux.
 The evasion director starts up and loads each of the sections.

-The most common evasion-director controller used is the evasion-agency.
+The most common evasion-director controller used is the evasion agency.
 This manages "agents".
 An agent is a Python package or Module.
-Agents are usually used to control hardware devices, services or other things the program needs to access.
+Agents are used to control hardware devices or services.
 The agency provides a device tree of nodes which can be referred to in an abstract fashion.

 Message passing between Controllers, Agents and all interested parties can be done using the evasion-messenger.
 This project part is currently being rewritten to use ZeroMQ.
 Old versions used a combination of PyDispatch, Stomp, Morbid Broker and Twisted.
 This messaging is entirely optional.

-The evasion agency and director increment version in lock step.
-I'm currently thinking of merging the agency with the director repository.
+Note: The evasion-agency project has been merged with the director code base.
+The "evasion.agency" namespace is now provided by the evasion-director code base.

 Basic Examples